 The half-screen icon () expands the tile vertically.
 If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom tile.
-The quarter-screen icon () brings the tile back to its original size.
+The reduce icon () turns the tile to quarter-screen size.